8 Tips to Launch Your Start-Up Business in Australia

 A trust is a business model where the business is managed by a third party.
 This is usually not a suitable structure for a start-up.

 There are different types of taxes that may apply to your start-up depending on its business nature and turnover.
-It’s possibly best to consult with a business advisor regarding taxation.
+It’s possibly best to consult with a business advisor or consultant regarding taxation.

 Most people won’t know a thing about your start-up unless you have a website and active social media accounts.
 Don’t wait until you have properly launched your business, rather let people know about your future start-up right from the planning stage.